 Bastet and Apep

-Ink Pen and Colored Pencil Drawing on Paper
+Ink Pen and Colored Pencil Drawing of the Egyptian Cat Goddess, Bastet

-Matted with acid-free white matting and foam core board backing.
+Matted with archival white matting and foam core board backing.

 Matted Size: 16 x 12 inches